micronDLA/SDK/README.md

 ## Offline Installation
 The off-line install script is different from the one in sdk/

-The offlineinstall.sh will install all packages needed by the SDK and optionally install supporting third-party packages.
+The install.sh in the offline installer folder will install all packages needed by the SDK and optionally install supporting third-party packages.

 All-in-one installation of the SDK can be run with:

-`sudo ./offlineinstall.sh`
+`sudo ./install.sh <username>`

 ## Manual Installation